remy/nodemon/README.md

 </div>

 Please note that links to the sponsors above are not direct endorsements nor affiliated with any of contributors of the nodemon project.

+### Contributors
+- Sandeshkumar Yadav (First OSS contribution 🚀)

+### Notes for Lab Experiment
+This edit was made as part of a lab experiment on learning how to fork, clone, and contribute to open source.

 # License